-I construct original data on terrorist group alliance and rivalry, coded initially at the dyad-year level and restructured to be yearly network data.
+I construct original data on terrorist group alliance and rivalry, structured as yearly network data.
 The organizations included in the data are terrorist organizations that have had a major presence in Lebanon at any time since 1970, though I ultimately limit the years of the dataset from 2000 to 2016.
 The end year is chosen because one of the datasets that is used in establishing the sample of the groups to include, Extended Data on Terrorist Groups (EDTG; Hou, Gaibulloev, and Sandler 2020) goes through 2016.
 The starting year of the data is chosen because Israel remained in Lebanon after Lebanon's 15-year civil war and eventually pulled out of Lebanon in 2000.
-The data include 23 groups, though each group is not necessarily present for all years in the time frame.
+The data include 22 groups, though each group is not necessarily present for all years in the time frame.

 For the data and the following analysis, terrorism is defined as the premeditated use of violence by a subnational actor targeting an audience beyond the immediate victims in order to achieve a political, social, or religious goal.
 Accordingly, a terrorist group is any group that uses terrorism.
 Choosing the scope of the groups to be included posed difficulties because in international conflict literature, terrorism is understood to be committed by subnational groups, while similar types of violence done by the state fall into the category of state repression.
-However, in Lebanon, some groups that are involved in government also commit acts of terrorism and are by and large considered terrorist organizations and are included in major terrorism datasets, such as the Global Terrorism Database (GTD; START 2020).
+However, in Lebanon, some groups that are involved in government also commit acts of terrorism and are by and large considered terrorist organizations.
 Hezbollah is a predominant example of this.
 In 2008, the militias of several political parties - including Future Movement, Hezbollah, and Syrian Social Nationalist Party, among others - were involved in a series of clashes, some of which targeted civilians.
-These groups are included in my data, so to account for their participation in government, I also include a binary variable indicating whether the groups in the data are political parties involved in the government, discussed further below.
+These groups are included in the data, and to account for their participation in government, I also include a binary variable indicating whether the groups in the data are political parties involved in the government, discussed further below.
 The final data include Lebanese militant groups, Lebanese political parties with militant wings, and Palestinian militant groups.
 A number of Palestinian groups are included because in addition to having played a large role during the 1975-1990 civil war, these groups also are spread among refugee camps.

-I use the Militant Group Alliances and Relationships dataset (MGAR; Blair et al. 2021) as the base of groups to be included in the sample, first limiting the dataset to groups based in Lebanon, and then checking groups based in Israel/Palestine or in Syria for whether they had a major presence in Lebanon.
-MGAR intentionally treats militant wings as distinct from the major group footnote For example, al-Qassam Brigades is coded as a separate group than Hamas.
+I use the Militant Group Alliances and Relationships dataset (MGAR Blair et al. 2021) as the base of groups to be included in the sample, first limiting the dataset to groups based in Lebanon, and then checking groups based in Israel/Palestine or in Syria for whether they had a major presence in Lebanon.
+MGAR intentionally treats militant wings as distinct from the major groupfootnoteFor example, al-Qassam

+Brigades is coded as a separate group than Hamas.
 I carefully cleaned and, where necessary, aggregated the MGAR data so that aliases, misspellings, and armed wings were not counted as separate groups.
-I then examined EDTG for groups based in Lebanon that may not have ended up in the sample due to having a different base listed in the MGAR data and I added these organizations to the sample.
+I then examined EDTG for groups based in Lebanon that may not have ended up in the sample due to having a different base in the MGAR data and I added these organizations to the sample.